wardog1uk/mikro/Basic Commands.md

 * `AUTO start,step`

 ### Description
-Output a line number ready for code to be entered, then automatically displays the next line number when you press return.

-To stop the AUTO function hold shift and press return, or press return twice.

-On the first run the default start number is 100.
-The default step is 10.
+The `AUTO` command outputs a line number ready for code to be entered and automatically displays the next line number when you press return.
+To stop the `AUTO` function, hold shift and press return or press return twice.
+The default start number is 100, and the default step is 10 on the first run.

 ## DELETE